Creating measures

 Navigate to your risk and open the Bow-tie tab.
 Causes appear on the left, the risk event sits in the center, and effects are on the right.

-Click a connection line
+Click the “+ Add measure” button on a connection line

 Fill in the measure details